 Note the type of publication an article is in.

-* Newspapers can offer the most current information or be used as primary sources for a time and place.
+* Scholarly journals are important sources in academic work. * Magazines can provide popular perspectives or alternative voices. * Newspapers can offer the most current information or be used as primary sources for a time and place.

 Articles in scholarly journals, especially when PEER-REVIEWED are particularly important to academic research.
 They: